Son Of X-Shooter

 ESO has strategically chosen the SOXS spectrometer to be installed on the NTT at the La Silla Observatory, at the edge of Chile’s Atacama Desert.
 Here, SOXS will follow-up on a mixture of transients encompassing all distance scales and branches of astronomies, including fast alerts (such as gamma-ray bursts and gravitational waves), mid-term alerts (such as supernovae and X-ray transients), and fixed-time events (such as the close-by passage of a minor planet or asteroid).
 It will also have the scope to observe exoplanet transits, active galactic nuclei and blazars, tidal disruption events, fast radio bursts, and more!

 SOXS aims to observe and classify these sources, to discover new kinds of sources, and to study and characterise the most interesting ones.
 But how does SOXS work?

 “The instrument separates the incoming white light into a spectrum, where the position on the detector corresponds to a given wavelength, like the rainbow,” explains Sergio Campana.
 “The presence of emission and absorption lines — which show up as bright or dark lines in the spectrum — is a clear marker of specific elements, which allows us to study the chemical composition and the redshift of the source.
 For cosmological sources — that is, sources outside our galaxy — this allows us to determine how far away they are.”

-The schedule of SOXS will be flexible and updated daily in order to respond to fast alerts, with observers on site ready to respond instantaneously.
+The schedule of SOXS will be flexible and updated daily in order to respond to fast alerts, with scientists ready to respond instantaneously.

-SOXS is expected to see first light in 2020.
+SOXS is expected to see first light at the end of 2020.